Dear reader of ADxS.org, please excuse the disruption.

 2.4.
 Influence of comorbidities on IQ measurement

-It should also be noted that partial performance disorders often occur as comorbidities in ADHD, among other things:
+It should also be noted that partial performance disorders often occur as comorbidities in ADHD, including:

 • Reading and spelling difficulties (dyslexia)